Puppet Server 6.14.1

 puppetserver ca subcommand puts everything into its proper place.

-For fresh installs, the Puppet master's cert is now authorized to connect to the
+For fresh installs, the Puppet primary server's cert is now authorized to connect to the

 certificate_statusendpoint out of the box.
 This allows the new CA CLI tool to perform CA tasks via Puppet Server's CA API.
-(SERVER-2308) Note that upgrades will need to instead whitelist the master's cert for these endpoints, see Puppet Server: Subcommands#ca.
+(SERVER-2308) Note that upgrades will need to instead allow the primary server's cert for these endpoints, see Puppet Server: Subcommands#ca.

 Puppet Server now has a setting called